jonnenauha/obj-simplify/README.md

 * Rewrite geometry declarations.
 * Rewrite `o/g` to use absolute indexing and the deduplicated geometry.

-This tool can be destructive, the implementation does not support all the OBJ features out there.
-It is meant to be used on 3D-models, although lines `l` and points `p` are preserved.
-If a particular line is not supported by the parser, the tool will exit and print a link to submit an issue.
+This tool can be destructive and contain bugs, it will not let you overwrite the source file.
+Keep your original files intact.
+The implementation does not support all the OBJ features out there.
+It is meant to be used on 3D-models
+ `l` and points `p`.
+If a particular line is not supported by the parser, the tool will exit and print a link to submit an issuem.
+If you are submitting an issue please attach a file that can reproduce the bug.

 ## Merging duplicate geometry